medha-badamikar05/medha-dataviz-portfolio/critique-by-design.md

 Following are the initial versions (sketches drawn by hand) of my redesign
 * [Sketch1 - use of cups](high-street-coffee-v1.jpg)
-  The idea here was to give viewers a clear idea of what the data is.
-So I tried to make cups of equal size and filling it with proportionate amount of red color - which indicates the amount of caffeine in mg (relative scale)
+  The goal was to give viewers a clear and intuitive understanding of the data.
+To achieve this, I used uniform cup icons and filled each one with a proportionate amount of red color to visually represent the caffeine content (in mg) on a relative scale
 * [Sketch2 - hand sketched bar graph](high-street-coffee-v2.jpg)
-  I wasn't convinced with the above sketch because the scale would be inaccurate.
-So I decided to try traditional bar charts and I think that worked out really well.
+ I wasn’t fully convinced by the cup-based sketch, as the scale lacked precision and could lead to misinterpretation of the actual values.
+As a result, I decided to explore a more traditional bar chart approach, which offered greater accuracy and clarity.

 The bar graph looked really neat, so I tried to use grouped bar graph next.
 I decided to get feedback at this point.
 * [Final bar graph - Datawrapper](redesign_bar_1.png)